HalmaiErik/Blackjack/README.md

 # Blackjack
- Web blackjack written in Elm.
+ Web blackjack written in Elm for Functional Programming class at university.